 - Elementary Education, teaching grades PK-6, with a major in Multidisciplinary Studies

 - English, teaching grades 6-12, with a major in English

 - History and Social Science, teaching grades 6-12, with a major in History

 - Mathematics, teaching grades 6-12, with a major in Mathematics

 - Special Education, General Curriculum, teaching special education students in grades K-12, with a major in Multidisciplinary Studies

 Marymount’s teacher preparation programs are accredited by the Division of Teacher Education and Certification of the Virginia Department of Education and the National Council for Accreditation of Teacher Education (NCATE).

 If you have completed your sophomore year and have recently realized a passion for working with young people that might lead you to consider teaching as a career, please know we can help you pursue that goal through our graduate teacher preparation programs.
-We offer a one-year intensive cohort-based program that leads to both the M.Ed. and licensure through our professional development school partnerships with Fairfax and Arlington County; click here for more information on this program: Professional Development School .
+We offer a one-year intensive cohort-based program that leads to both the M.Ed. and licensure through our professional development school partnerships with Fairfax County; click here for more information on this program: Professional Development School .
 We also offer an evening and weekend program leading to the masters degree and licensure in part-time format; click here for more information.
 Education(M.Ed).